A 6-Step Guide To Moving And Working Overseas (From Someone Who’s Actually Done It)

 How To Pack

-Once you have your visa sorted, it’s time to figure out what stuff you’ll be bringing to your new home.
+Once you have your visa sorted, it’s time to figure out what stuff you’ll be bringing when you’re moving overseas.
 Firstly, check online to see your airlines’ baggage allowance.
 Most often it’ll be one 23kg bag, which isn’t a lot when you’re planning for several months or more of being away.

 But here’s what you have to remember: this is a different to a holiday.
 Even if you’re moving around, if you’re trying to work, it’s likely you’ll have to commit to being somewhere more than a few days.
 So there’s a good chance you’ll have a) access to a washing machine and b) money to buy new things if you want them.
 Checking what the country’s climate is like before you go is probably a good idea.